dalguete/docker/network/README.md

 ### In Containers

+Some files need to be copied to container's images.
+This files are:

+- /etc/default/my-docker-network
+- /etc/supervisor/conf.d/my-docker-network.conf
+- /usr/local/bin/my-docker-network
+- /usr/local/bin/my-docker-network-emit

-All files here defined have to be copied to the container's images, but by default they are set to do nothing, so when you build the image, you have to override a config file (**/etc/default/my-docker-network**)  with settings to make the magic happen; plus the *supervisor* file.
-This last one is the way the service will be up and running when the container starts.
+By default they are set to do nothing, so when you build the image, you have to override a config file (**/etc/default/my-docker-network**)  with settings to make the magic happen.

-In the container **pika** must be installed to.
+In the container **pika** must be installed too.
 For that, run inside it: `sudo pip install pika==0.9.8`

 When running the container, use the flag `--hostname`, to set a human friendly name in the container.
 Otherwise, your containers will be accesible at random names Docker generates, and that's not useful as you may notice.